grid-x/example-webhook-receiver/README.md

 This secret is created when you set up the rule in the [third step above](#3-configure-webhook-rule).
 The secret will typically be kept in an environment variable (or some secret configuration storage) as not to hardcode it in the server implementation.

 Additional details and code samples can be found [here](https://hookdeck.com/webhooks/guides/how-to-implement-sha256-webhook-signature-verification#go-example) and [here](https://docs.github.com/en/webhooks/using-webhooks/validating-webhook-deliveries#validating-webhook-deliveries).

+An example for validating the `X-Signature` used by gridX can be found [here](./examples/go-secret-verification/README.md).

 ### :bento: Samples